Tremors (TV series): Production

 Tremors: The Series was produced at the same time as Tremors 4: The Legend Begins.
 The show was mistakenly believed to be a replacement for the canceled Farscape, which led to a massive uproar from Farscape's fan base, despite the fact that production for Tremors had begun several months prior to the cancellation of Farscape.

 Brent Maddock and S.S.
 Wilson had penned up a Tremors-based TV show as far back as 1993, under the titles Val & Earl: Monster Hunters, Tremors: The Lost Monsters, and Tremors: The Adventures of Val & Earl.
 Many plot and monster ideas from this failed television series would be recycled for Tremors: The Series, such as a giant shrimp, flesh-eating insects, and shriekers attacking an amusement park.
-Production took place at Fox Studios Baja Peninsula facilities and on locations in nearby Rosarito, Mexico on the same set as Titanic; all of Titanics remaining sets were destroyed to make way for this show's production.
+Production took place at Fox Studios Baja Peninsula facilities and on locations in nearby Rosarito, Mexico.

 The pilot episode premiered on March 28, 2003, and broke records for the Sci-Fi Channel, becoming the network's highest-rated debut episode for a new series, and becoming one of the most-watched events in the history of the channel.
-While the show would continue to perform well, the number of views per episode drastically declined over the ensuing months, failing to hit Farscape's projected prime time air slot demographic numbers.
-Further episodes also began to receive increasingly negative criticisms from fans and viewers, bringing down the show's ratings even more.
-The network began losing money due to budgetary concerns and the show was deemed too expensive to continue, eventually being canceled after one half-season of 13 episodes.
+While the show would continue to perform well, the number of views per episode drastically declined over the ensuing months, failing to hit Farscape's projected prime time air slot demographic numbers and was eventually deemed too expensive to continue.
+Tremors was canceled after one half-season of 13 episodes.

-According to Maddock and Wilson, the channel "absolutely hated" episode "Shriek & Destroy" and initially refused to air it, cutting six minutes of its runtime before airing it after the show had already been canceled.
-Most of the other episodes were aired out of order despite an established continuity, and had to be re-edited last minute for the show to maintain continuity.
-Maddock and Wilson still do not know why the episodes were aired in a "seemingly random" order.

 After a review, comparing the episode numbers and episode names using the series purchased on iTunes and cross-referencing it with the episode information listed in Amazon Prime video, it seems that both locations have matching incorrect information in that the episodes are numbered in order that they were broadcast (not correct chronological order for continuity).
 It also appears that the series is no longer available for purchase/download from iTunes or Amazon Prime video as of 11 April 2021.